digego/extempore/docs/memory.rst

 Stack allocation with salloc
 ----------------------------

 As I mentioned above, the stack is associated with function calls, their arguments and local variables.
-Because xtlang uses (in general) `function *closures*`_ rather than just plain functions, stack allocation and ``salloc`` in xtlang is used in the body of a closure.
+Because xtlang uses (in general) :ref:`closures <closure-type-doc>` rather than just plain functions, stack allocation and ``salloc`` in xtlang is used in the body of a closure.
 Remember that closures are just functions with their enclosing scope: think of a function which has packaged up any variables it references and carries them around in its saddlebags.

 Well, that's as clear as mud.
 Let's have an example.